This is an old revision of the document!

 Scan To Add

-To add Volumes to your default Repository (or Initial Repository if no default is set) right-click in the Volume List, navigate to Special Operations
+To add Volumes to your default Repository (or Initial Repository if no default is set) right-click in the Volume List, navigate to Special Operations, and select Scan → Scan to Add Volumes to open the Scan In window.

 Scan your Volume Barcodes using a Barcode scanner to add Volumes to TapeTrack.